-Project Wood comes in smaller, easy-to-transport, easy-to-store, easy-to-handle panels in a variety of thicknesses.
-The noted nominal thickness may not be the exact actual dimension - as is common with dimensional lumber as well - but it will be close, and certainly close enough to ensure you're choosing the proper thickness for the requirements of your project.
-However, "eyeballing" the thickness you're looking for is the quickest and surest way to make your very first mistake.
+Additionally, plywood comes in a variety of thicknesses.
+The noted nominal thickness may not be the exact actual dimension - as is common with dimensional lumber too - but it will be close, and certainly close enough to help you ensure that you're choosing the proper thickness for your project.
+However, "eyeballing" the thickness you're looking for is the quickest and surest way to make your first mistake.